edgedelta/docs/docs/configuration/outputs.md

 | bucket | Target gcs bucket to send archived logs. | Yes |
 | hmac\_access\_key | GCS HMAC Access Key which has permissions to upload files to specified bucket.
 See [https://cloud.google.com/storage/docs/authentication/managing-hmackeys](https://cloud.google.com/storage/docs/authentication/managing-hmackeys) for details on how to create new keys | Yes |
 | hmac\_secret | GCS HMAC secret associated with the access key specified. | Yes |

+The following example displays an output without the name of the organization-level integration:

 ```yaml
       - name: my-gcs